-I have lived in Vermont since 1994 and have served in a variety of roles in the state, including as special services director and special educator at Harwood Union High School in Washington West Supervisory Union, as well as superintendent and special services director over 14 years in Burlington Schools before coming to RNESU in 2014.
+A little about me: I have lived in Vermont since 1994 (yes, I am a flatlander) and have served in a variety of roles in the state, including as special services director and special educator at Harwood Union High School in Washington West Supervisory Union, as well as superintendent (9 years) and special services director (6 years) in Burlington Schools before coming to RNESU in 2014.

 I am passionate about working with teachers, families and community partners to ensure that every child has the tools to succeed at their potential.
-This, to me, is the definition of equity- a system that meets the needs of each child.
-I am committed to nurturing an educational system that will enable achievement of a comprehensive community vision for character, competence, creativity and community.
-The RNeSU Compact (https://sites.google.com/a/rnesu.org/rnesu/superintendent-4/goals) which was developed by our communities and schools will continue to be our guiding beacon to help all students succeed and to measure that success along the way.
+This, to me, is the definition of equity- a system that meets the needs of each child and provides access to the best opportunities.
+I am committed to nurturing an educational system that is inclusive and welcoming for every child and offers a rigorous educational experience.

 EXPERIENCE: TEACHING AND LEARNING

 I have previous teaching and administrative experience in California, Arizona and Vermont.
 Having launched alternative schools in Vermont and Arizona public schools, I was fortunate to launch Vermont's first two magnet schools in Vermont, with a focus on the arts and sustainability and a goal of socio-economic integration.
-With a background in the area of emotional disturbance, I teach as an adjunct profession on crisis prevention and live space counseling focused on changing the behaviors of disruptive students.
+With a background in the area of emotional disturbance, I teach as an adjunct professor on crisis prevention and life space counseling practices which are focused on changing the behaviors of disruptive students.